sebibi07/bookly/README.md

 6. **Upgrade the token service.** Today Bookly mints its own tokens with a shared secret.
 That is fine for a prototype but not something I would ship.
 In production I'd swap the minting for a token exchange against the IdP the business already runs — the scoped token stays the same, but it is issued and can be revoked by a system the enterprise already trusts.
-The deck covers this in Appendix A.

 ## Layout